Top 20 Hawaii Snorkeling Spots

 Turtle Town

-Aptly named, Turtle Town is the best place to snorkel on Maui if your goal is to see the Hawaiian green sea turtles in action!
-Thanks to current government protection and the ESA (Endangered Species Act), this stretch is home to a dense population of the Hawaiian green sea turtle.
+Turtle Town has the perfect name, as it is the best place to snorkel on Maui if your goal is to see the Hawaiian green sea turtles in action!
+Thanks to government protection and the ESA (Endangered Species Act), this stretch is a safe home to a dense population of the Hawaiian green sea turtle.

 Turtle Town can be found on the southern coast of the island, between Nahuna Point and Black Sand Beach.
-It is best visited by boat, and is well known as one of the best spots to snorkel in Maui, especially if these large sea creatures are your sightseeing goal.
-While enjoying a Maui snorkel tour to Turtle Town, guests can expect to see turtles gently approaching swimmers with curiosity.
-They can also plan to see a wide array of other colorful marine life.
+It is best visited on a boat tour, and it is well known as one of the best spots to snorkel in Maui.
+This is especially true if these large sea turtles are your sightseeing goal.
+While enjoying a Maui snorkel tour to Turtle Town, guests can expect to see the turtles gently approaching them with curiosity.
+They can plan to see a wide array of other vibrant marine life as well.

-Turtle Town is a top place to snorkel on Maui for many reasons.
+Turtle Town is a top place to snorkel on Maui for so many reasons.
 Of course the top of the list would be the chance to view the Hawaiian green sea turtles in their natural habitat.
-There are also the calm wind conditions, clear waters (a must when you need to stop and defog your mask), and a gentle slope which allows those of all skill levels to find a comfortable ocean depth.
-Snorkelers here can watch the Wrasse fish as they clean the turtles’ shells, and see a host of ocean wildlife.
-There are butterflyfish, perch, chub, triggerfish, snapper, goatfish, bigeye scad, needlefish, Moray eels, crustaceans, trumpetfish, and a common appearance by the Hawaii State Fish, the humuhumunukunukuapua’a.
+There are also the calm winds and clear waters, which is a must when you need to stop and defog your mask.
+Keep an eye out for the gentle slope here, as it will allow those of all skill levels to find a depth level that is comfortable for them.
+Snorkelers here can watch the Wrasse fish as they clean the turtles’ shells, and see a whole host of ocean wildlife.
+There are butterflyfish, perch, chub, triggerfish, snappers, goatfish, bigeye scad, needlefish, moray eels, crustaceans, and trumpetfish.
+Last but not least, be on the lookout for a common appearance by the Hawaii State Fish, the humuhumunukunukuapua’a.

 View More about Turtle Town